Vegetation Control Using Triploid Grass Carp in Ponds

 If growing big largemouth bass is an important goal consider adding dense cover for small fish prior to eradicating undesired vegetation.
 This can be done by planting beneficial emergent vegetation, such as pickerelweed and duck potato in shallow water and by adding a bunch of dense manmade or natural materials to water less than five feet deep.

 Another drawback for those managing fishing ponds is grass carp can get lazy and park themselves in front of your fish feeders, especially if there is no vegetation left in the pond.
 If you use fish feeders as a primary way to increase productivity, then understand grass carp will likely compete for fish feed at some point, typically as they get a few years under their scales.
 If they are observed eating fish feed you should harvest them.
-The most common methods of removing grass carp is to shoot them or fish them out.
+The most common method of removing grass carp is to shoot them or fish them out.
 By the way, that’s easier said than done.

 An additional drawback is that grass carp are a riverine fish and have the tendency to want to travel.
 They seem to gravitate to the sound of moving water, so depending on the pond; they may be difficult to keep from escaping downstream.
 To fix this issue plan to make an adjustment to the water bodies outflow so carp cannot escape.
 In fact, many states require that outflow of the pond be modified so fish do not escape.